 I love low float stocks.

-The reason is volatility.
-It’s all based on supply and demand.
-The float is supply, and volume is demand.
+We can thank volatility for that.
+It all comes down to supply and demand.
+The float is supply and volume is demand.
 When a stock has a low float, it takes less volume to move the price.

 A short seller has to buy to exit their position.
 And if you’re short, you’re betting on the price to go down.
-So, when the stock goes up past your entry, you’re losing money.
+When the stock goes up past your entry, you’re losing money.

-If you have a lot of shorts on a low float breakout, short sellers turn into buyers.
-If they’re respecting their stop losses.
+If you have a lot of shorts on a low float breakout, short sellers turn into buyers … As long as they’re respecting their stop losses.